3093FengMing/WorldTranslationExtractor/README.md

 ### Changes

+1. Keep duplicate keys.
+2. Backup the world.
-Keep duplicate keys, backup the world, and modify `handle_sign` function to be available on 1.19+.
+3. Modify `handle_sign` function to be available on 1.19+.
+4. Supports command in the command blocks.
+5. Convert to standard JSON format to generate language file.

 Here is the original `README.md`: